DataDog/documentation/content/en/security/detection_rules/_index.md

 ### Export a rule as JSON

-To export a copy of a rule as JSON, click the vertical three-dot menu for the rule and select **Export as JSON**.
+To export a copy of a rule as JSON, click the vertical three-dot menu for the rule and select **Export to JSON**.

+### Export a rule as Terraform

+To export a copy of a rule as Terraform, click the vertical three-dot menu for the rule and select **Export rule to Terraform**.

 ## Rule deprecation